 Our fellows attend the weekly UNM Psychiatry and Behavioral Sciences, Division of Community Behavioral Health's Law and Mental Health didactic series.
 Presentations cover a breadth of topics including forensic assessment; the legal system; correctional and community forensic psychology/psychiatry; and child and adolescent forensic psychology/psychiatry.
 The didactic series is taught by internationally recognized and up-and-coming forensic experts in mental health and law, including legal professionals, forensic psychologists, forensic social workers, and forensic psychiatrists.
-The series has a national audience including postdoctoral psychology fellows, psychology graduate students, law students, attorneys, social workers, and medical residents.
+The series has a national audience of hundreds of attendees weekly, including practicing forensic evaluators, licensed clinicians, postdoctoral psychology fellows, psychology graduate students, law students, attorneys, social workers, and medical residents.
 You will also have an opportunity to be a Law and Mental Series Series presenter!